lindaspellman/cse212-final/3-trees.md

         return (size(node.left)+ 1 + size(node.right))
 ```
 ## Example
+An real-world example of one of these types of trees is a family tree.
+Think of yourself as the root of the tree and your ancestors as the increasing number of nodes stretching all the way back in time to its leaf nodes.
+Family trees tend to be more complicated than your average tree though because child nodes can be connected to each other in a myriad of ways in order to convey family relationships.
+If you imagine that thewhole human race is descended from Adam and Eve, you can imagine how a family tree would grow large and then start decreasing in side as the height of the tree grows.

 ## Problem to Solve
 Use this base code in order to write code for how to remove a node from A BST.